-At the Call to Recovery Addiction Anonymous groups, we seek to re-anchor the 12-Steps in our lives and to recognize the biblical framework they came from.
-Acknowledging a broken relationship with God, accepting moral responsibility for failures, admitting powerlessness and the need for outside help, asking God to remove defects of character, committing to making amends to all who have been harmed, seeking through prayer to improve conscious contact with God, carrying this message of healing to others – this formula for recovery comes straight from the pages of the Bible.
+At Call to Recovery, we seek to re-anchor the 12-Steps in our lives and to recognize the biblical framework they came from.
+We acomplish this by acknowledging our broken relationship with God, accepting moral responsibility for failures, admitting our powerlessness and the need for outside help.
+We ask God to remove defects of character, by committing to making amends to all whom we have been harmed, seeking through prayer to improve conscious contact with God, as well as carrying this message of healing to others – this formula for recovery comes straight from the pages of the Bible.

 In our program we have elected to use the various resources; such as, the Big Book, the Big Book Study guide, the Good Book (Life Recovery Bible), Narcotics Anonymous text book, and others, to stay focused on the 12-Steps of recovery.

 The only requirement for membership is a desire to be set free from addiction &/or addiction related issues.

 It is our great hope that all those who have no answer in dealing with their addiction, may begin to find one in our C2R meetings and join us on the high road to a NEW FREEDOM.